 If you have recently moved, gotten married, or have other life events which need to be updated with the VA, please do so through one of three options:

 The VA has done a fair job of making sure veterans get any compensation benefits they may have missed out on because of a long claims process.
 However, these things can take time.

-Rest assured, so long as you have an approved claim you are entitled to receive back pay and the VA does hold to its obligation to get it to you.
-Have more questions on back pay and what that means for your claim?
-Check out the experts here.
-Or subscribe to our YouTube channel for daily videos over all things VA Claims.
+Rest assured, as long as you have an approved claim you are entitled to receive back pay and the VA does hold to its obligation to get it to you.